 This is a logical, reasonable ‘pep talk’ on how you can travel the world in retirement, just like Earth Vagabonds.

-I’m the kind of person who likes things done as soon as possible – especially when it comes to my pleasure and enjoyment.
-When my now-husband Tedly and I took our first trip to Mexico together in 2002, I told him on the plane ride home I wished we could do nothing on a beach every day, just like we had done in Cancun, Playa del Carmen and Tulum on that ten-day getaway from the daily grind.
+When Tedly and I took our first trip to Mexico together in 2002, I told him on the plane ride back to Cleveland, Ohio, I wished we could do nothing on a beach every day, just like we had done in Cancun, Playa del Carmen and Tulum on that ten-day getaway from the daily grind.
 I even cried about it – I wanted and longed for that dream life that much.

-For each of those five fears, I will offer a counter-point with the type of positive thinking that helped us become comfortable with our radically different lifestyle of early retirement budget travel.
+For each of these five fears, I will offer a counter-point with the type of positive thinking that helped us become comfortable with our radically different lifestyle of early retirement budget travel.

 “I don’t have enough money.”

-If you can answer these questions, you have a pretty good start on negating the most common reason we hear from people about why they can’t quit the rat race and retire early to travel.
+If you can answer these questions, you have a pretty good start on negating the most common reason we hear from people about why they can’t quit the rat race and travel the world in retirement.